 Sian holds a B.A. in History (Highest Honors) from the University of Michigan and is currently completing a Ph.D. in U.S. History at Northwestern University.
 Her research interests include the histories of deindustrialization and post-industrialism, urbanism and urban planning, social movements, and organized labor.
 Her doctoral dissertation explores politics, economic development, and activism in Detroit from the 1970s through the turn of the millennium.
 A Mitten State enthusiast, she is delighted to be back at her alma mater and her beloved home state.

-Fabrication Studio Manager
+Fabrication Underground Manager

-Shawn manages daily operations at the Duderstadt Center’s Fabrication Studio.
+Shawn manages daily operations at the Duderstadt Center’s Fabrication Underground.
 He has developed and taught courses for the Center for Entrepreneurship and Washtenaw Community College.
 He served as a cryptologist in the US Navy, and briefly as a truck driver in the US Army reserve.

 Shawn’s background is in Information Technology and CNC programming.
 He is immersed in all things related to 3d printing and is passionate about supporting the technology.
 He thoroughly enjoys learning and sharing with others and strives to provide a hands-on experience for those who want to learn more about 3d printing, 3d scanning, 3d modeling and all other forms of digital manufacturing.